For expat mums everywhere

 Do I feel like I had a say in this move, or did it happen to me?

-What am I secretly terrified about that I have not said out loud yet?
+What am I secretly terrified about that I haven't said out loud yet?

 Does my child understand why we are moving, in words that make sense to them?